velvetkevorkian/enterprise/design_enterprise_report.md

 This is the opportunity to tie all the preceding points together.
 Creating a coherent overall narrative is an opportunity to put the previous points into action, while the stories of individual projects can form layers of depth which reinforce that.

-###Competitor/Collaborator Analysis
+###Competitor Analysis
 While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
-While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
-As this selection of online portfolios shows, there are a number of different approaches one can take to telling the story of who you are and what you do.
+Although a lot of work happens out of the public eye within agencies, and thus goes uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
+As this pair of online portfolios shows, there are a number of different approaches one can take to telling the story of who you are and what you do.

-Of these five examples, three use their name and personality as their main brand.
-One brands themselves differently, then explains that it does represent him alone, while the final one uses a studio name, although my understanding is that it is a single person operation.

 ###Case Study: Brendan Dawes
 Brendan Dawes is one of the best known figures in the creative technology space, having written several books on interaction design and innovative uses of Flash.
 He was creative director at the digital agency Magnetic North before going freelance.
 His brief introduction is an effective summary of what he does: